vinefeeder/VineFeeder/README.md

         The name of the loader class is constrained.
 It must take the service tag name, e.g. TVNZ and use that to create the class-name TvnzLoader.
 This allows vinefeeder.py discover and to call its use later.
-        Note: the loader class file MUST inherit BaseLoader see ALL4/__init__.py  as an example.
+        Note: the loader class file MUST inherit (or sub-class) BaseLoader see ALL4/__init__.py
+        as an example.
         Note: Most web-sites that provide on-demand streaming have a 'browse' or 'category' page where video categories may be selected for view.
 Use some/all of these links to produce a media_dict of ( catergory: link, }

         There are 4 methods to implement
             receive